Mississippi

 If Mississippi expands its gaming laws to include cultural or entertainment-based wagering, this spectacle could generate thousands in seasonal handle.
 For a city rich in Elvis lore, the opportunity to bet on who truly channels The King best could turn the Elvis Festival into one of Mississippi’s most iconic betting-related events.
 Nothing says "thank you, thank you very much" like winning a wager while enjoying the music of a music legend.

 Distance from stadiums won’t dampen interest; if anything, it increases it.
 Without tailgates or tickets, the idea of betting on the game becomes the highlight.
 In Yazoo City, betting isn't just entertainment; it's a proxy for connection and a way to participate in games unfolding hundreds of miles away.
-No actual stadium or fan affiliation is required for sports betting- just Wi-Fi, some sports knowledge, and maybe a little SEC bias.
+No actual stadium or fan affiliation is required for sports betting- just Wi-Fi, some sports knowledge, and maybe a slight SEC bias.

 Sports betting in neighboring states